muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T133)
+- Changed name of "Trigger" container to "Delayed Trigger" to avoid confusion with the "Trigger" action.
+- New: Filter: Ability to save default filters for a device to use for all new profiles.
+This saves the default filter settings for a given device for new profiles.
+This default can be deleted.
+The data is persisted outside the profile.

 ### (m76T132)
 - New: Trigger container (by request).
 See below for details.
 - Fix: Exception when using Switch container.